InderjeetSingh777/Sentiment-Analyzer/README.md

 # Sentiment-Analyzer
 Sentiment Analyzer for video-game reviews

+# Download this repository.
-# Download this repository, install all the dependencies listed in the requirements.txt and run sentiment-analyzer.py.
+# Install all the dependencies listed in the requirements.txt.
+# Run sentiment-analyzer.py in any python IDE like Spyder.